 Activity in the Change Process Relevant ICH Paragraph

 Possibly review of the proposed

-change with affected dosage form 8 12 17
+change with affected dosage form e 12 17

 manufacturers and/or customers, § 13.17

 where appropriate

 Propose a Change in writing

 \downarrow

 Forward this Proposal to those units

 in the organisation who are best able

 to pass judgement by review ing the

 implications on the proposal, one of

 which should be the responsible

 Quality Unit.
 (Other typical units

-could be the stability testing unit , § 13.12
+could be the stability testing unit, § 13.12

 development department, purchas- § 13.13

 ing, production, costing etc).
 The

-Regulatory Affairs unit generally 0.40.4.5
+Regulatory Affairs unit generally

 would also be asked to judge wheth- § 13.16

-er and where the change, if internal- 0.1.1.7
+er and where the change, if internal-

 ly approve d, might need external § 1.1 (Last paragraph)

 approval and/or requires customer

 notification.
 Usually the SOP gov-

 erning Changes will specify within

 what time frame an answer should

 be given.

 Have lists of the documents which

 will be affected by the Change pre- § 13.14

-pared.
+pared. , , , , , , , , , , , , , , , , , , ,

-\downarrow
+. ↓

 Review and summarise the answers

-and prepare the Approval (or Re- § 13.13
+and prepare the Approval (or Re-

-jection) statement , and have this g 13.13
+jection) statement, and have this § 13.13

 signed.

-\downarrow
+↓

 Request an evaluation of the suc-

 cess (or otherwise) of the change.

-This should be prepared by the orig- § 13.15
+This should be prepared by the orig-

-inator of the original proposal and 8 13.13
+inator of the original proposal and § 13.15

 reviewed and approved by the Qual-

 ity unit